ALLBio/allbiovm/README.md

 This is just a package to streamline the installation of the virtualmachines and/or cluster machines. ( custom installation disk of Ubuntu 12.04.3 LTS )

-This package installs the nessecery packages needed for the AllbioTC2
+This package installs the necessary packages needed for the AllbioTC2
 pipeline:
     https://github.com/ALLBio/allbiotc2